osuosl/iam/README.md

 Some Environment variables are set:

 ```
 $REDIS_HOST         # The host on which the linked redis container can be reached
 $POSTGRES_PORT      # The host on which the linked postgres container can be reached
-$POSTGRES_USER # postgre's user
+$POSTGRES_USER      # postgres's user
 $POSTGRES_PASSWORD  # postgres's user's password
 ```

 If the postgres environment variables are not taking into effect: